 There are three bidders (called bidders 1, 2, and 3) and an indivisible object.
-When bidder i receives the object, she obtains utility $v_i \ge 0$, for all i=1,2,3.
-In addition, when bidder 1 receives the object, each of bidders 2 and 3 obtains utility $e \in \mathbb{R}$.
-That is, bidder 1's obtaining the object creates an externality on the other bidders, while bidder $j \ne 1$ exerts no externality on the others.
+When bidder i receives the object, she obtains utility $v_i \ge 0$ , for all i = 1, 2, 3.
+In addition, when bidder 1 receives the object, each of bidders 2 and 3 obtains utility $e \in \mathbb{R}$ .
+That is, bidder 1's obtaining the object creates externalities on the other bidders, while bidder $j \ne 1$ exerts no externalities on the others.
 In this sense, we consider externalities that depend on the identity of the imposer.
 We allow both positive and negative externalities, and thus there is no restriction on the sign of e.
-We refer to v_i as bidder i's valuation of the object, e as the externality or the externality level, and |e| as the magnitude of the (positive/negative) externality.
+We refer to $v_i$ as bidder i's valuation of the object, e as the level of externalities, and |e| as the size of (positive/negative) externalities.
 We assume that the valuations are distinct across the bidders.
-In our theoretical analysis, we focus on a complete information scenario in which the valuations and the externality are commonly known among the bidders.5
+In our theoretical analysis, we focus on a complete information scenario in which the valuations and the level of externalities are commonly known among the bidders.

-We consider two auction formats to allocate the object, first-price and second-price auctions.
-In each auction format, each bidder i simultaneously submits a bid $b_i \geq 0$, and the bidder who submits the highest bid wins the object.
-The winning bidder pays the highest bid in a first-price auction and the second highest bid in a second-price auction.
-In the following, we study equilibria of the games induced by the two auction formats, considering the three cases of no, positive, and negative externalities.
+We consider two auction formats to allocate the object, the first-price auction (FPA) and the second-price auction (SPA).
+In each auction format, each bidder i simultaneously submits a bid $b_i \ge 0$ , and the bidder who submits the highest bid wins the object.
+The winning bidder pays the highest bid in the FPA and the second highest bid in the SPA.
+In the following, we study equilibria of the games induced by the FPA and the SPA, considering the three cases of no, positive, and negative externalities.